Revisiting mass-radius relationships for exoplanet populations: a machine learning insight: Results

 To find the radius of a planet based on physical parameters, ML predictive algorithms are applied to our dataset of 694 planets.
-The physical parameters are the planet's mass ($M_{s}$), orbital period ($P$), and host star's mass ($M_{s}$).
+The physical parameters are the planet's mass ($M_{p}$), orbital period ($P$), and host star's mass ($M_{s}$), selected by FS methods.
 Bootstrap Aggregation, Decision Tree, K-Nearest Neighbors, Linear Regression, Multilayer Perceptron, M5P, Random Forest, and Support Vector Regression (SVR) are implemented algorithms.
-These algorithms are separately applied to the entire sample, class 1 and class 2.
+These algorithms are applied separately to entire, small, and giant planets.
 To have the best performance of algorithms, the hyperparameters are tuned.
 Furthermore, a 10-fold cross-validation procedure is used to assess the performance of models.
-The root means square error (RMSE), mean absolute error (MAE), and coefficient of determination ($R^{2}$) are calculated as validation metrics (see Eq.~\ref{eq1},~\ref{eq2}, and~\ref{eq3}).
+The root means square error (RMSE), mean absolute error (MAE), and coefficient of determination ($\rho^{2}$) are calculated as validation metrics (see Eq.~\ref{eq2},~\ref{eq3}, and~\ref{eq4}).

-Table~\ref{tab2} lists RMSE, MAE, and $R^{2}$ of the whole dataset, class 1, and class 2, respectively.
-The tuned hyperparameters, as defined in the Weka software \citep[see][]{witten2005practical,hall2009weka}, are presented in the last column.
-Fig.~\ref{fig8} shows the box plots of accuracy in the 10-fold cross-validation for models.
-On each box, the red mark is the median and the edges of the box are the $25^{th}$ and $75^{th}$ percentiles.
-SVR with an RMSE of 0.093 is the best-performed model for the entire dataset, followed by Bootstrap Aggregation, Random Forest, and M5P with RMSEs of 0.096, 0.097, and 0.098, respectively; They also have lower MAE and higher $R^{2}$ values than other models.
-For both class 1 and class 2, the SVR also performs better than other models.
+RMSE, MAE, and $\rho^{2}$ of entire, small, and giant planets, along with the tuned hyperparameters, are listed in Table~\ref{tab3}.
+Fig.~\ref{fig10} shows the box plots of accuracy in the 10-fold cross-validation for models.
+SVR with an RMSE of 0.093 is the best-performing model for the entire dataset, followed by Bootstrap Aggregation, Random Forest, and M5P with RMSEs of 0.096, 0.097, and 0.098, respectively.
+They also have lower MAE and higher $\rho^{2}$ values than other models.
+The SVR performs better than other algorithms for both subsets of small and giant planets.

-Fig.~\ref{fig9} compares the observed ($R_{obs}$) and predicted ($R_{pre}$) radius (upper panel) along with residual values (lower panel) obtained by SVR as the best-performed model.
-This model has been applied separately to class 1 and class 2 planets.
-Green dots belong to planets of class 1, and blue dots are planets of class 2.
-The red line indicates $R_{pre}=R_{obs}$ along with green and blue regions that show the normalized median absolute deviation (NMAD) for class 1 and class 2 planets, respectively.
-NMAD is calculated using $R_{pre}=R_{obs}\pm\sigma(1+R_{obs})$, where $\sigma=1.48\times median[\mid R_{pre}-R_{obs} \mid/(1+R_{obs})]$ \citep{1983ured.book.....H}.
-Fig.~\ref{fig10} shows the predicted (filled circles) and observed (empty circles) radii as a function of mass and orbital period obtained by the SVR model for all planets in the sample.
-The distribution of cold-hydrogen (blue dashed line), Earth-like rocky (green dashed line), pure iron (black line), and pure rocky (crimson line) planets are also illustrated \citep{2010ApJ...712L..73M,2014ApJS..215...21B}.